 - Cual es el mejor?
 (Which is the best?)

 - Esta bien.
 (It’s ok/ It’s good.)

 Travelers from The States are used to strictly following the man or the hand at stoplight crosswalks, but that’s not how Mexicans do it.

 Many cities don’t have designated cross walks.
 Follow the locals to know when to cross, or walk across a street during a lag in traffic or at a speed bump.
 Drivers are very attentive (they have to be.
 There seems to be no discernible traffic patterns so cars just weave in and out!) and will be watching for walkers, but they still expect you to be quick!

 9. Picture Etiquette

-It’s polite to ask permission before taking a picture or video of a local, such as a street vendor.
+Do the right thing and ask permission before taking a picture or video of a local.
 If they say yes be respectful of their space and time (don’t ask for certain poses, take too long, or ask for a picture if they’re in the middle of talking to someone.) and offer a few coins afterwards.
 Most people are obliging and nice as long as you are!
 They want you to enjoy their country, but they don’t want to feel like a side show.